 “We’ve been through lockdown protocols before, for much longer than this.”
 It was out of habit that he looked to his left, expecting Starscream there, relishing any moment where another soldier was under examination.
 It irritated him that the space was vacant and quiet.
 “Are you confident that you can keep this mess under control until Starscream is reinstated?”

 “You’re giving him back command?”
 The jet was too hopeful in tone and that brought about more questions.
 After Starscream’s display a more reserved mech like Thundercracker should be wary of his state of mind.
-Then again, Thundercracker had been just as surprised when Starscream brought Skyfire back to the ice encampment where his wing-mates had been greeted in a familiar fashion by the shuttle.
+Then again, Thundercracker had been just as surprised when Starscream brought Skyfire back to the ice encampment where his wing-mates had greeted the shuttle with both uncertainty and familiarity.

 “Depending on my mood.”
 Was all Megatron was going to offer, as most incidents with the seeker it would be on Starscream’s own willingness to accept responsibility for his actions.
 Meaning there was a low likelihood things would be settled without struggle.
 “But until such a time, I want to make myself clear.
 I will not tolerate in-fighting amongst our ranks.”
 Megatron steps into Thundercracker’s proximity, limbs crossed over his chest plate, looking down at the slighter frame with harsh scrutiny.
 He hoped he didn’t have to specify his meaning.
 While Megatron allowed the seekers to self-govern to a point, they had a habit of engaging in challenges for rank amongst themselves.
 Whether by trine or individual.
 It was acceptable on occasion and sometimes helped relieve the tensions between the more emotional groups…